 However, if the Respondent does not attend, the judge may still grant a final order.
 If at the trial the judge finds clear and convincing evidence that the Respondent committed the alleged act against the Petitioner, as defined under the law, (and in the case of a peace order, is likely to do so again).
 Instead of a trial, the Respondent may consent to the entry of a final order.

-What Happens if the Protective Peace Order is Granted
+What Happens if the Maryland Protective or Peace Order is Granted

 A Final Protective Order:

 - may be in effect for as long as one (1) year, and the court for good cause may extend the term of the Final Protective Order for an additional six (6) months after a further hearing; or

 - may be extended for a period not to exceed two (2) years, if a judge finds the Respondent has committed a subsequent act of abuse against the Petitioner or a protected person; or

 - may last for as long as two (2) years, if there is a finding that this is a subsequent act of abuse committed within one (1) year after the date that a prior Final Protective Order issued against the same Respondent on behalf of the same person eligible for relief expires, and the prior Final Protective Order was issued for a period of at least six (6) months.
 A peace order may last up to six (6) months and can be extended for an additional six (6) months for good cause, after notice to parties and hearing.

 In these hearings, you are not required to have an attorney, but you SHOULD.
 The Maryland Rules of Evidence apply, and the Judge that may decide your case requires that these rules be followed.

 A Maryland Lawyer from ENLawyers, will help you prepare for the hearing, gather the necessary evidence, and guide you through the process to make it as painless as possible.

 Every situation is different and nothing in this article is meant to substitute for good legal counsel.